intershop/helm-charts/charts/iom/docs/ExampleProd.rst

   NAME                                                 READY   STATUS              RESTARTS   AGE prod-iom-0                                           0/1     Pending             0          1s

-  # Little bit later, IOM is in initialization phase, which means the init-container is currently executed.
+  # After a few seconds IOM is "Running", but not "READY" yet.
+The database will now be filled,
+  # migrated and configured.
+IOM- and project-applications are then deployed into the Wildfly
+  # application server.
   kubectl get pods -n mycompany-iom
-  NAME                                                 READY   STATUS     RESTARTS   AGE prod-iom-0                                           0/1     Init:0/1   0          24s

-  # After a few minutes IOM is "Running", but not "READY" yet.
-The init-container is finished
-  # now and the database is initialized, migrated, configured, IOM- and project-applications are
-  # deployed into the Wildfly application server.
-  kubectl get pods -n mycompany-iom
-  NAME                                                 READY   STATUS    RESTARTS   AGE prod-iom-0                                           0/1     Running   0          2m43s
+  NAME                                                 READY   STATUS    RESTARTS   AGE prod-iom-0                                           0/1     Running   0          43s

   # The first iom-pod is "Running" and "READY", which means the IOM System is usable now.
   # The second iom-pod has just started and is not ready yet.